entando/entando-docs/vuepress/docs/next/tutorials/devops/build-core-image.md

 -   maven

--   Access to a docker repository (docker.io or other)
+-   Access to a Docker repository (docker.io or other)

 ## Introduction